About Active Directory and the ADS domain

 either the IU Secure Setup Wizard or running

-7, and Vista.
+OnGuard will automate this process for Windows 7 and later.
 If, however, you wish to configure a Windows computer to

 connect to IU's ADS domain, see Configuring your Windows computer to connect to IU's ADS domain.